The Rooster

 Yesterday, The Rooster detailed how Columbus’ “benign conspiracy” of “civic-minded CEOs” (read: Republican shadow government) were all stroking each other off over #NWSLtoColumbus while propagating the notion of grassroots support.

-The plan calls for $50 million in public money to the Haslam Group, led by crooked billionaire (repetitive, I know) Jimmy Haslam, while also allowing him to expand the only public green space in the city’s poorest neighborhood with the shortest life expectancy in the state.
+The plan calls for $50 million in public money to the Haslam Group, led by crooked billionaire (repetitive, I know) Jimmy Haslam, while also allowing him to destroy the only public green space in the city’s poorest neighborhood with the shortest life expectancy in the state.

 Hours later, The Rooster obtained a fundraiser flyer for notorious conman Vivek Ramaswamy for an event at the Junto Hotel in the Bottoms “Scioto Peninsula.”